X's new privacy policy allows it to collect users' biometric data

 The biometric data collection is for X Premium users only, the company told CBS MoneyWatch when reached for further information.

-"X will give the option to provide their Government ID, combined with a selfie, to add a verification layer," the company said.
+"X will give the option to provide their Government ID, combined with a selfie, to add a verification layer.
+Biometric data may be extracted from both the Gov ID and the selfie image for matching purposes," the company said.
 "This will additionally help us tie, for those that choose, an account to a real person by processing their Government issued ID.
 This is to also help X fight impersonation attempts and make the platform more secure."

 The microblogging platform does not define "biometric" in its policy, but the term generally refers to automated technologies — including facial recognition software, fingerprint taking, and palm and iris scanning — used for authenticating and verifying unique human body characteristics.